 Another Smite currency, Gems, is used to purchase and upgrade items (objects and artifacts that give players special abilities) for SMITE matches.
 Players start with a certain amount of Gems and, as in the case of the other currencies, can acquire more through the game.

-With multiple currencies and a complex economy for earning and selling and making purchases, Smite offers players a challenging and addictive game experience.
+With multiple currencies and a complex economy for earning and selling and making purchases, Smite offers players challenging and addictive game experience.

 Virtual currencies are often developed for a specific game but, in recent years, publishers have introduced a single virtual currency that can be used across multiple games.